kkeri/fluent-hs-demo/README.md

 where `()` is the empty list.
 `nest` and `coll` interplay to parse nested lists.
 `pol` assigns polarities to terms, as described below.
-Without `pol`, the program would be interpreted as a data stream.
+Without `pol`, the source code would be interpreted as a data stream and not as a program.

 ## Program algebra